October 27th, 2022

 Not only does the patient visit schedule meet protocol needs, it saves time when programming protocol visits, which can take a whole day to complete in traditional systems.
 This time could be used for patient care instead.

-Set up email reminders
+Set up email reminders for your site team

 When scheduling patients visits across a research team, automated reminders can keep tasks on track and enrollment moving forward on time.
 In StudyTeam, site staff can schedule a visit and then set a reminder about that visit.
 They can choose how many days before the visit the reminder will be sent to the person assigned to the visit.
 On that set day, the assigned team member will automatically receive an email reminder so they are prepared to complete that visit on time.